Using Parameters Effectively

 Parameters are a powerful way to make your tests more maintainable.
 They also make it easy to share inputs and outputs between test steps or even between tests in a project.

-You can see and manage all the parameters for a test by clicking on the test in the project view to open it in the recorder and then choosing Parameters from the more menu
+You can see and manage all the parameters for a test by clicking on the test in the project view to open it in the recorder and then choosing Parameters.

 This will open the parameters panel for you where you can view, edit, add or remove parameters for the test.
-Parameters can be created that are only for the particular test you are working on, or they can be created at the project level so that you can use the same parameter in multiple tests.
+Parameters can be created that are only for the particular test you are working on (Test Parameters), or they can be created at the project level so that you can use the same parameter in multiple tests (Project Parameters).
 You can add a new parameter with the plus button at the bottom of the panel.

-Fill in the name, description and value for the parameter and click on the add button to add it to your test.
+Fill in the name, description, value, secret, and type for the parameter and click on the Save button to add it to your test.

 The whole point of parameterizing something is so that you can use the same value in multiple places.
 This makes it much easier to maintain since you only need to update the value in one place if you are making changes.
 It also helps to ensure that you have consistency in your tests.